EmilRamsvik/Digital-Garden/content/AI/AI.md

 ---
 Date Started: Jun 21, 2023
 tags:
+  - ai
   - article
+  - artificial-intelligence
+  - books
+  - data-science
-  - ai
+  - engineering
   - machine-learning
+  - python
-  - data-science
+  - strategy
-  - artificial-intelligence
+  - system-thinking
 finished: false
 created: 2024-01-06T15:04
-updated: 2025-08-25T14:30
+updated: 2025-10-08T12:34
 ---

 # Artificial Intelligence & Machine Learning

-Welcome to my exploration of AI and machine learning—a field where I've spent significant professional time as a data scientist and ML engineer.
+I've spent significant professional time as a data scientist and ML engineer.
 This section captures insights from building production systems, reading extensively on the topic, and developing strategic perspectives on AI implementation.

-I explore both the technical foundations and strategic implications, from hands-on model development to [AI Strategy](AI%20Strategy.md) for organizational transformation.
+I am on a journey to explore both the technical foundations and strategic implications, from hands-on model development to [AI Strategy](AI%20Strategy.md) for organizational transformation.